mwglen/development-environment/README.md

 - When `setup.sh` is installing base-devel, make sure to not install fakeroot if it is in IgnorePkg or IgnoreGroup
 - After running `setup.sh` make sure to run :PlugInstall in neovim
 - If you reach a "unable to lock database" error when the script runs pacman, run `sudo rm /var/lib/pacman/db.lck` and try the script again
+- The scripts will not enable systemd services if it detects that you are installing on WSL.